Survey and Systematization of 3D Object Detection Models and Methods: Feature Extraction

-A different geometrical approach used to recover the under-constrained monocular 3DOD problem, is to establish a consistency between the 2D and 3D scene. \citet{mousavian_3d_2017}, \citet{li_gs3d_2019}, \citet{liu_deep_fqnet_2019} and \citet{naiden_shift_2019} do so by projecting the 3D bounding box into a previously ascertained 2D bounding box.
+A different geometrical approach that is used to recover the under-constrained monocular 3DOD problem is to establish consistency between the 2D and 3D scenes. \citet{mousavian_3d_2017}, \citet{li_gs3d_2019}, \citet{liu_deep_fqnet_2019} and \citet{naiden_shift_2019} do so by projecting the 3D bounding box onto a previously determined 2D bounding box.
 The core notion is that the 3D bounding box should fit tightly to at least one side of its corresponding 2D box detection. \cite{naiden_shift_2019} use, for instance, a least square method for the fitting task.

 Other methods deploy 2D-3D consistency by incorporating geometric constraints such as room layout and camera pose estimations through an entangled 2D-3D loss function \cite[e.g.,][]{huang_cooperative_2018,simonelli_disentangling_2019,brazil_m3d-rpn_2019}.
 For example, \citet{huang_cooperative_2018} define the 3D object center through corresponding 2D and camera parameters.
-Then a physical intersection between 3D objects and 3D room layout gets penalized. \cite{simonelli_disentangling_2019} first disentangle 2D and 3D detection loss to optimize each loss individually, then they also leverage correlation between 2D and 3D in a combined multi-task loss.
+Then a physical overlap between 3D objects and 3D room layout gets penalized. \cite{simonelli_disentangling_2019} first disentangle the 2D and 3D detection losses to optimize each loss individually.
+Subsequently, they also leverage the correlation between 2D and 3D in a combined multi-task loss.

-Another approach is presented by \citet{qin_triangulation_2019}, who exploit triangulation, which is well known for estimating 3D geometry in stereo images.
+Another approach is presented by \citet{qin_triangulation_2019}.
+The authors exploit triangulation, which is well known for estimating 3D geometry in stereo images.
 They use 2D detection of the same object in a left and right monocular image for a newly introduced anchor triangulation, where they directly localize 3D anchors based on the 2D region proposals.

-\paragraph{3D template matching} An additional way of handling monocular representation in 3DOD is matching the images with 3D object templates.
+\paragraph{3D template matching} An additional way of handling monocular representations for 3DOD is to match the images with 3D object templates.
 The idea is to have a database of object images from different viewpoints and their underlying 3D depth features.
-For instance, that could be rendering synthetic images from computer-aided design (CAD) models, producing images from all sides of the object.
+One popular approach for creating templates is to render synthetic images from computer-aided design (CAD) models, whereby images are created from all sides of the object.
 Then the monocular input image is searched and matched using this template database.
-Hence, the object pose and location can be concluded.
+On this basis, the object pose and location can be concluded.